-Osen LLC is presently litigating ground-breaking actions against Arab Bank plc, Crédit Lyonnais S.A. and National Westminster Bank on behalf of victims of terrorist attacks perpetrated in Israel.
-These cases reflect the Firm’s commitment to provide meaningful redress for victims of terrorism by using civil litigation as a means of shutting down the financial pipeline to various terrorist organizations, their leaders and networks of charitable and social organizations.
+Osen LLC has litigated ground-breaking cases on behalf of victims of terrorist attacks perpetrated in Colombia, Israel, Iraq, and Afghanistan.
+These cases reflect the Firm’s commitment to provide meaningful redress for victims of terrorism by using civil litigation as a means of shutting down the financial pipeline to various terrorist organizations, their leaders, and networks of commercial, charitable, and social organizations.
 The lawsuits are predicated on the Anti-Terrorism Act (the “ATA”), which provides a cause of action for American citizens (and their family members or heirs) killed or injured by acts of international terrorism for violations of 18 USC § 2339A, 18 USC § 2339B and 18 USC § 2339C.

 Reflecting the global nature of the Firm’s practice and its commitment to combating terrorism and terrorism financing regardless of ideology or geography, the Firm (together with co-counsel) obtained a $378 million dollar judgment against the Democratic People’s Republic of Korea in 2009 on behalf of the families of two Puerto Rican men who were victims of a May 1972 terrorist attack at Lod Airport (now Ben Gurion Airport) in Israel, won a jury verdict against Arab Bank Plc in 2014, settled a lawsuit on behalf of the families of five slain American missionaries against Chiquita Brands International, Inc. alleging that Chiquita knowingly paid funds and provided other services and support to the Colombian terrorist organization, Revolutionary Armed Forces of Colombia (“FARC”) and continues to pursue cases on behalf of American citizens killed or injured in Iraq and Afghanistan.